pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

 ### Development Workflow

+0. **Define tool name:**
+   - think of tool name
+   - use kebab-case naming convention as for example "your-tool-name"

 1. **Copy and rename the template:**
-   Please use the kebab-case naming convention for naming your tool as for example "your-tool-name"
    ```bash
    cp -r tools/_infdb-template tools/your-tool-name
    ```